-Parents have access to this and other policies on the school website.
-They are informed of this in the Headmaster's Annual Letter at the start of the academic year.
+As parents, you have access to this and other policies on the school website.
+You are informed of this in the Headteachers' Annual Letter at the start of the academic year.

-7. Stage 1: Informal complaints
+4. Stage 1 - Informal complaints

 It is to be hoped that most concerns can be expressed and resolved on an informal basis.